 Recently, the SC of 1313 phase of La$_3$Ni$_2$O$_7$ has attracted significant attention.
-A previous experimental study has reported the observation of filamentary SC up to 80 K in 1313 La$_3$Ni$_2$O$_7$ via high-pressure transport measurements~\cite{PhysRevLett.133.146002}.
-However, it was noted that the possibility of high-$T_c$ arising from other phases, such as 2222 La$_3$Ni$_2$O$_7$, could not be ruled out.
-More recently, new experimental work has demonstrated that 1313 La$_3$Ni$_2$O$_7$ exhibits SC with a maximum $T_c$ of 3.6 K above 19 GPa, accompanied by a pressure induced structural phase transition at 13 GPa~\cite{huang2025superconductivitymonolayertrilayerphasela3ni2o7}.
-Recently, thin-film experiments have revealed that while the 2222 phase of La$_3$Ni$_2$O$_7$ can manifest SC, the 1313 phase does not~\cite{nie_superconductivity_2026,flavenot_decoding_2026}, casting further doubt on the intrinsic SC of 1313 La$_3$Ni$_2$O$_7$.
+A previous experimental study reported filamentary SC up to 80 K in 1313 La$_3$Ni$_2$O$_7$~\cite{26}.
+However, it was noted that the possibility of high-$T_c$ arising from other phases could not be ruled out.
+More recently, a new experiment has demonstrated that 1313 La$_3$Ni$_2$O$_7$ exhibits SC with a maximum $T_c$ of 3.6 K above 19 GPa~\cite{33}.
+Moreover, thin-film experiments have revealed that while the 2222 phase of La$_3$Ni$_2$O$_7$ can manifest SC, the 1313 phase does not~\cite{34,35}, casting further doubt on the intrinsic SC of 1313 La$_3$Ni$_2$O$_7$.
 Theoretically, studies on the nature of SC in 1313 La$_3$Ni$_2$O$_7$ have yielded conflicting conclusions.
-An earlier RPA-based study proposed that the SL subsystem hosts a leading $d_{x^2-y^2}$ pairing state, with the nonsuperconducting trilayer (TL) subsystem in-between~\cite{PhysRevB.110.L060510}.
-In contrast, density functional theory plus dynamical mean-field theory (DFT+DMFT) investigations have revealed that the SL subsystem exhibits Mott insulating behavior, similar to that of the 1212 La$_5$Ni$_3$O$_{11}$, rendering it an unlikely host for superconductivity~\cite{PhysRevB.111.125111,PhysRevB.110.155145}.
+An earlier RPA-based study proposed that the SL subsystem hosts a leading $d_{x^2-y^2}$ pairing state, with the nonsuperconducting trilayer (TL) subsystem in-between~\cite{36}.
+In contrast, density functional theory plus dynamical mean-field theory (DFT+DMFT) investigations have revealed that the SL subsystem exhibits Mott insulating behavior, rendering it an unlikely host for SC~\cite{37,38,39}.
 Therefore, a comprehensive understanding of the electronic and superconducting properties of 1313 La$_3$Ni$_2$O$_7$ becomes an urgent and crucial issue in the field.